afridiwaqar/Android-application-behavioral-analysis-through-intent-monitoring/README.md

-# Android-application-behavioral-analysis-through-intent-monitoring
+# Android Application Behavioral Analysis Through Intent Monitoring
-Code and Dataset used in the Paper "Android application behavioral analysis through intent monitoring"
+This Rep contains the Code and Dataset used in my Paper "Android application behavioral analysis through intent monitoring" The Paper can be access using the link https://ieeexplore.ieee.org/abstract/document/8355359